tensorchord/VectorChord/README.md

 CREATE EXTENSION IF NOT EXISTS vchord CASCADE;
 ```

-To create the VectorChord RabitQ(vchordrq) index, you can use the following SQL.
+To create the VectorChord RaBitQ(vchordrq) index, you can use the following SQL.

 ```SQL
 CREATE INDEX ON gist_train USING vchordrq (embedding vchordrq.vector_l2_ops) WITH (options = $$